radionets-project/radionets/simulations/README.md

 ### visualize_sampling
 Creates visualization plots, which can be found in the examples directory.
+Run `make examples`.

 Explanations:
 * ***gaussian_source.pdf***: A source consisting of Gaussian components.
 Can be one or two sided.